 You’ll get your ID cards this week and do a lot of administrative paperwork.
 You’ll also probably see the dentist at least twice during boot camp.
 If you haven’t had your wisdom teeth out, they’re going to do it here.

 We strongly advise future Marines to have their wisdom teeth out before boot camp, because the recovery will be much easier.
 With only 70 training days, every day must be scrutinized and pushed to the limit.
 Missing three of them is going to set you back.

 On Friday, you’ll do a big strength and endurance run as a unit.
-This is 800 meter runs (1/2 mile) with strength stations in between.
-They will be squats, mountain climbers, pull ups, ammo can lifts, and push ups.
+These are 800-meter runs (1/2 mile) with strength stations in between.
+They will be squats, mountain climbers, pull-ups, ammo can lifts, and push-ups.

 This is why we suggest running often before boot camp!